Rato Baltin project

 Happy Women

-The Happy Women training centre by be artsy empowers women in Achham, Nepal, by providing training and economic opportunities to enhance their quality of life.
+The Happy Women Training Centre by be artsy empowers women in Achham, Nepal, by providing training and economic opportunities to enhance their quality of life.
 Through a training centre, practical skills are taught, and entrepreneurial spirit is fostered, contributing to sustainable development and economic autonomy for women.

 EDUFEM